Coruscant: Etymology and naming

 In the Star Wars universe, the planet Coruscant derives its name from a rare and valuable gemstone, the corusca gem (a fictional gem in Star Wars lore).
 The lights of the planet-wide city, as seen from space, were said to resemble the glittering of these gems.

-In the real world, the word "coruscant" originates in the late 15th century from the Latin word coruscant, meaning "vibrating, glittering".
+In the real world, the word "coruscant" (/kəˈɹʌskənt/, ke-RUSS-kent) originates in the late 15th century from the Latin word coruscant, meaning "vibrating, glittering".
 It comes from the Latin verb coruscare, meaning "to glitter".
 The Concise Oxford Dictionary defines it as a poetic and literary adjective meaning "glittering; sparkling".
 In French, "coruscant" is also used as an adjective meaning "glittering; sparkling".
 As a literary adjective, the French term can be used to describe a decadent and overly complicated language, decorum, or community.